edgarwilliamnelson/UBCCPSC312A1/README.md

 As pruneGrid was addressing the inital three constraints of regular sudoku, it was clearly the place to begin insertions that would addition the additional diagonal constraint for sudoku X.

-As Haskell is a functional programming language the largest hurdle I encountered was the inability to consider the cells in the diagonals independently.
+Since Haskell is a  purely functional programming language the largest hurdle I encountered was the inability to consider the cells in the diagonals independently.
 The entire grid needed to maintained during the process of applying the diagonal constraint.

-To facilitate this the cells from one diagonal were copied from the grid and placed in their own rows, these rows were then appended to the top of the top of the grid and this 10x9 Grid was then pruned.
+To facilitate this the cells from the diagonals were copied from the grid and placed in their own rows, these rows were then appended to the top of the top of the grid and this 10x9 Grid was then pruned.
 The now pruned diagonal cells were then reinserted into their original diagonal positions in the grid adding the needed constraint.